costantinicarlo/PCRprofilR/README.md

 `PCRprofilR` functions depend on the `tidyverse`, therefore packages `magrittr`, `tibble`, `tidyr`, `dplyr`, and `ggplot2` should be installed in your system.

-`PCRprofilR` is not on CRAN, so to install it from GitHub use the commands:
+`PCRprofilR` is not on CRAN for now, so to install it from GitHub use the commands:

 `install.packages("devtools") # if you have not installed "devtools" package`